Tusenka/Tusenka/README.md

 ### Hi there 👋
-I am a python QA engineer with more than 10 years expierence.
+I am a python engineer with more than 10 years expierence.
 Python, LLM, Webcams, Linux, Math.
+Technocrat.
+Vegan.

 Work in Ozon tech.